adnanm91/simple-bootloader-quine-NASM-/README.md

 ## Synopsis

 Simple bootloader for x86, it only prints its own binary content (little endian) on text terminal using int 10h AH=e0 (teletype output) it also calls int 15 to emulate system pause for delay betwen two messages.
 I think this is valid Quine or not ?

 ## Installation

-compile it using NASM assembler in plain binary
+Compile it using NASM assembler in plain binary
 ```
 nasm -f bin bootloader.asm -o bootloader.bin
 ```